James Jones (author): Adaptations

-From Here to Eternity was adapted as a film of the same name in 1953; as a television miniseries of the same name in 1979; as a TV series of the same name in 1980.
-A musical adaption of the book opened in London in 2013.
+From Here to Eternity has had several adaptations, all of the same name as Jones's novel: an Academy Award–winning 1953 film adaptation and a 1979 television miniseries, which latter spawned a weekly soap opera that ran briefly in 1980, as well as a musical adaption, opened in London in 2013.

 Some Came Running was adapted as a 1958 film of the same name.

 The Thin Red Line was adapted as 1964 and 1998 films of the same name.
 (Elements of The Pistol were included in the 1964 film adaptation of The Thin Red Line.)